Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 ```shell
 git push heroku <branch_name>:master
 ```
 Now that our Frontend code is uploaded to Heroku, we can use the url Heroku gave us to open our application online.
-Now, anyone with this link will be able to see our application.
+Now anyone with this link will be able to see our application.
 To open our application we can run:
 ```shell
 heroku open